pandawep/PandaWep-Bravedetecter/README.md

-1. Copy The HTML Coad
+1. Copy The HTML:-main-coad-copy-hear.html  Coad
 2. Ho On Your Theme
 3. Click On Edit Html
 4. Searche </head>